 Incorrect data, such as unpaid debts that you’ve actually settled, can unfairly lower your score.
 Rectifying these errors can help increase your credit score.

 Moreover, consider taking steps to improve your credit before applying for an auto loan.
-Make a plan to pay off overdue debts, avoid taking on new debt, and make sure to make all payments on time.
+Plan to pay off overdue debts, avoid taking on new debt, and make sure to make all payments on time.
 Remember, rebuilding credit takes time, but it’s worth the effort when it comes to bad credit auto financing.

 Budgeting for Your Car Loan